Salisbury council candidates gather for informational session about city operations - Salisbury Post

 Campaign signs can go up 60 days prior to the election, which is Sept.
 3. Candidates have a 10-day grace period after the election to remove signs.

 Salisbury Police Chief Jerry Stokes also detailed the operations of his department, which has a philosophy of community policing and community engagement.
-Stokes the department has 73 sworn positions filled as of Aug.
+Stokes said the department has 73 sworn positions filled as of Aug.
 10, leaving 10 vacancies.
 The department has also filled nine of the 11 civilian positions.

 Of the current sworn officers, 60% are white men, while 11% are white women, 17% are Black men and 7% are Black women.
 A total of three officers are Hispanic men.
 A recent hire is an Asian man.
 Stokes said the Asian officer is Cambodian, which may be useful for a handful of Cambodian families he knows live in the city.